Cloud-Computing-Spring-2025/handson-10-machine-learning-with-mllib-Navya-vejalla/README.md

 **Steps:**
 1. Use `ChiSqSelector` to rank and select top 5 features.
 2. Save selected features and label sample to `outputs/task3_selected_features.txt`.

+**Explanation of code:**
+1. ChiSqSelector is used to perform statistical tests between input features and the target label.
+2. It ranks the features based on their importance in predicting churn.
+3. Only the top 5 most relevant features are selected to reduce dimensionality.
+4. The transformed dataset with selected features is displayed for verification.

 **Output:**
 ```bash